npateras/npateras/README.md

 <br/>
 <br/>

-Accomplished software developer with a two-year track record specializing in Android development using Kotlin.
+Accomplished software developer, specializing in Android development using Kotlin.
 Skilled in creating innovative applications, designing intuitive UI/UX experiences, and optimizing code for improved task efficiency within the team.
 Prioritizing the production of high-quality code ensures enhanced performance, readability, and streamlined future updates to the program.
+Actively seeking a challenging opportunity in the mobile development sector.

 ### 📈 GitHub Stats